Day of dunks: Nearly 200 enjoy Lighthouse Day despite rain

-Nearly 200 people braved rainy weather Saturday to attend National Lighthouse Day activities in Edenton.
+EDENTON — Nearly 200 people braved rainy weather Saturday, Aug.
+7, to attend National Lighthouse Day activities in Edenton.

 Bob Hopkins, site manager for Historic Edenton, said the rainy weather kept attendance well below what it likely would have been otherwise.
 But he also noted that those who did come out were enthusiastic and seemed to have a good time.